lablueprint/path/README.md

 ## Starting the Local Database

-Start the local database instance.
+With Docker Desktop running in the background, start the local database instance.

 ```bash
 npx supabase start